gitbucket-plugins/gitbucket-plugins.github.io/README.md

-The list of community plugins is now managed on a Wiki page in the gitbcuket repository. https://github.com/gitbucket/gitbucket/wiki/Community-Plugins
+The list of community plugins is now managed on a Wiki page in the gitbucket repository. https://github.com/gitbucket/gitbucket/wiki/Community-Plugins